invisibleacropolis-ops/WordImperfect/docs/architecture.md

   configuration helpers and ship associated palette files under `assets/themes/`.
 Document new style toggles alongside the toolbar notes above when adding them.

+#### Packaged build validation

+Run a smoke test after asset or theming changes to ensure PyInstaller bundles the expected files:

+1. `python -m pip install -e .[release]`
+2. `pyinstaller packaging/wordimperfect.spec`
+3. Inspect `dist/wordimperfect/assets/` to confirm new icons, fonts, and theme JSON files are present.

+Document the outcome in `EngineerGuide.md` when adding new asset categories so future contributors know the packaged footprint.

 #### Icon catalogue

 The application surface references the following baseline icons.
 Designers should export assets at 1x, 1.5x, and 2x scale to balance crispness